Prokopp/the-free-hive-book/the-free-hive-book.md

 ##SELECT ...
 ORDER BY ...##

-What are the countries with the greatest and the least percentage of trade to GDP ratio?
-The result of the above query can be ordered by column(s).
-This is similarly to SQL's `ORDER BY ...
+Which countries have the largest and smallest percentage of trade to GDP ratio?
+The result of the above query can be ordered by column(s) with the `ORDER BY ...
 (ASC|DESC)` statement.
 Postfixing the order statement with `ASC` or `DESC` will order it in ascending or descending order:

 ```sql
 SELECT `country_name`, `2011` AS trade_2011 FROM wdi WHERE